Kosmosaik/ProgressCrawl/docs/ROADMAP.md

 - Add more Biomes and content (resource nodes, pois, entities etc) & expand existing biome (Temperate Forest).
 - Add a "Left Hand / Right Hand" system that acts like an early inventory system where the player can only carry a limited amount of items until the player has found or crafted a backpack/bag of some sort that unlocks the real inventory.
-- Interact / Use system: Combine items and do basic tasks that's not really a separate crafting system task:
+- Interact / Use system: Combine items and do basic tasks that's not really a fully separate crafting system task:
-  (Right click a branch -> Make Lean-To Shelter (blueprint)), (Right Click Campfire -> Add Items -> Raw Meat to cook or wood to make fire), (Right click cooked meat -> Eat, or Drink if water container etc).
+  (Right click a branch -> Make Lean-To Shelter (blueprint)), (Right Click branch or sticks -> Create Campfire -> Build -> Right click to Add Items -> Raw Meat to cook or wood to make fire), (Right click cooked meat -> Eat, or Drink if water container etc).
-  These small interactions will complete predefined tasks/quests later.
+  These small interactions will be needed to complete predefined tasks/quests later to introduce the player to the game mechanics.
 - Blueprint system for Lean-To Shelter and upcoming camps/constructions.
 Adds a blueprint to tile/tiles in the zone.
 When clicking on blueprint you'll see a small window with required items to complete the shelter.
 - Hunger & Thirst System
 - Eat / Drink System
 - Add defense values and other stats to armor/equipment.
 - Add all variables, properties/values etc on all items/equipment/character stats in preparation for crafting/gathering and exploring updates.
 Armor/PDEF, crafting modifier attributes/stats and more.
 - Skinning / Butcher and maybe more.
 Separate resources looted from entities by introducing different skills to get different resources.
-Skinning = Animal Skin, Butchering = Meat, Bones, Tendons or whatever.
+Skinning = Animal Hide, Butchering = Meat, Bones, Tendons, Teeth or whatever.
   Add these skills as Skills in skill window and separate combat skills from other skills (categorization).
-## Level / Experience System
-- Add Level stat and experience points.
-- Make a temporary easy exp formula for exp to next level etc (Maybe increase EXP required by 12% per level or something).
-- Add a "Give EXP" button for testing purposes
-- Add a text field to input how much exp to give character per click
-- Add a "Give level" button for testing purposes
-- Give character 3 attribute points to distribute on level up.
 ## Skill Leveling System
 - Add exp for Skinning, Gathering, Butchering and whatever skills we have implemented.